joesilber/fiberbots/readme.md

 ## other
 Stuff that isn't currently in use, for example old code that we may want to use parts of.
 Items here may be nonfunctional, and for information only.

+## globals.py
+A few common constants and helper functions, such as directories for saving files, and a single standard function for timestamping.
+We generally limit our usage of global variables, but this is useful for more "constant" common items.

 # github tips
 At LBNL test stand we may run as a common user `ldrd`.
 Therefore to commit code as yourself on github: